decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 Your scene must also be compiled, as what you'll be uploading are the files in the `/bin` folder instead of in the `/src` folder.

 If you haven't compiled your scene with the latest changes, you can do it by running `npm install`.
-The scene is also compiled automatically every time you run a preview with `dcl start`.
+The scene is also compiled automatically every time you run a preview with `dcl start`, or run `dcl build` to compile without running.

-> Note: If the scene you want to deploy was built with an older version of the CLI (2.2.6 or older), update the `dclignore` file in your project to include the following entries:

-    - node_modules
-    - dist
-    - export

 ## Prepare a scene for deploying